 If you eat too many calories or fat, your blood glucose can rise to unhealthy levels.
 Over time, this can cause long-term complications, including heart disease.

 Heart disease is the leading cause of death in the United States.
-According to the Centers for Disease Control and Prevention, nearly with diabetes over age 65 will die of heart disease.
+According to the Centers for Disease Control and Prevention, nearly 7 in 10 people with diabetes over age 65 will die of heart disease.

 This is why it’s so important to keep your blood glucose level in the desired range.
 To do this, you’ll need to make heart-healthy food choices.
 You may also need to lose excess weight.